brunsgaard/berlin-talk-2017/talk.md

 # The naive approach

-Soon we experience that when data scales our solution starts to struggle
+Soon we experience that our solution starts to struggle as data scales

 * Model training might be too slow and makes requests timeout
 * Model training takes up an unhealthy amount of CPU time